REP-LNG-Traders/portfolio/FREIGHT_DATA_SOLUTION.md

 ### Before Final Submission:

 1. ✅ **Accept current state** - Data is as good as it can be
-2. ✅ **Document in presentation** - Show judges you identified and addressed issue
+2. ✅ **Document in presentation** - Show you identified and addressed issue
 3. ✅ **Prepare defense** - Use talking points above
 4. ⏭️ **Run final optimization** - Verify everything works
 5. ⏭️ **Move to other gaps** - Sensitivity analysis, visualizations